roman/TicTacToe/README.txt

     $ cabal build
     $ ./dist/build/TicTacToe/TicTacToe

-Follow the instructions in the comments above each function, in the source file.
+Follow the instructions in the comments above each function in the source files to get a better understanding of what you need to do.

 Good luck.